FelipePardim/ignite-working-with-middlewares/README.md

 ## About
-#### This project is a simple financial API and was developed during Ignite course 👨🏽‍🚀 by RocketSeat 🚀💺💜.
+#### This project is a simple ToDo API and was developed during Ignite course 👨🏽‍🚀 by RocketSeat 🚀💺💜.

 ---